Disney appeals dismissal of free speech lawsuit as DeSantis says company should 'move on' | News Channel 3-12

 ORLANDO, Fla.
 (AP) — Disney on Thursday appealed a judge’s dismissal of its free speech lawsuit over what it described as Gov. Ron DeSantis’ retaliatory takeover of Walt Disney World’s governing district, as the Florida governor separately called any appeal “a mistake.”

-“They should move on,” DeSantis said at a news conference in Jacksonville a day after the ruling.
+“They were wrong and we were right,” DeSantis said at a news conference in Jacksonville a day after the ruling.
+“They should move on.”

 Disney filed a notice of appeal over Wednesday’s ruling by a federal judge in Tallahassee, saying that it would set a dangerous precedent if left unchallenged by giving states the green light to weaponize their powers to punish opposing viewpoints.
 A separate lawsuit over who controls the district also is still pending in state court in Orlando.